syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 ---
 layout: post
 title: Columns in .NET MAUI DataGrid control | Syncfusion
-description: Learn here all about Columns support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control, its elements and more.
+description: Learn all about Columns support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control, its elements, and more here.
 platform: MAUI
 control: SfDataGrid
 documentation: UG